Robust Dialogue State Tracking with Weak Supervision and Sparse Data: Experimental Setup

-When training the proto-DST for spanless training, the maximum length of random token sequences is 4.
-The maximum number of epochs for its training is 50 for the WOZ datasets and 100 for sim-M/R. The probability of picking a negative sample during training is $p_\mathrm{neg} = 10\%$.
+For spanless training, the maximum length of random token sequences for the proto-DST model training is 4.
+The maximum number of epochs is 50 for the WOZ datasets and 100 for sim-M/R. The negative sampling probability is $p_\mathrm{neg} = 10\%$.